Appdynamics/solr-monitoring-extension/README.md

-# AppDynamics Elasticsearch Monitoring Extension
+# AppDynamics Solr Monitoring Extension

 This extension works only with the standalone machine agent.

 ##Use Case

-Solr is the popular open source enterprise search platform from the Apache Lucene project.
+Solr is a popular open source enterprise search platform from the Apache Lucene project.
 Its major features include powerful full-text search, hit highlighting, faceted search, near real-time indexing, dynamic clustering, database integration, rich document (e.g., Word, PDF) handling, and geospatial search.
+This extension collects metrics from Solr search engine and uploads them to AppDynamics Metric Broswer.

 ##Installation